 I studied the Chickawana, a typical mailboat of the time.
 Thirty-five feet long with an open deck behind the wheelhouse in the bow, she carried a crew of three.

-Since there were no other passengers that morning I would occupy it by myself until, getting bored, I ventured forth to view the scenery and to visit the crew on the
+Since there were no other passengers that morning I would occupy it by myself until, getting bored, I ventured forth to view the scenery and visit the crew on the

 bridge.